-Many situations that demand high load current that is more than a single DC-DC converter can provide.
+Many situations demand high load current that is more than a single DC-DC converter can provide.
 In these cases, two or more DC-DC converters may be connected in parallel to meet this current requirement.
-Using two DC-DCs in parallel, the current available to the load may be effectively doubled.
+When using a DC-DC converter parallel connection, the current available to the load may be effectively doubled.

 Why not just use a really big DC-DC?
 Well, bigger converters can be less efficient than their smaller counterparts, for a start.
 Bigger passives will be required, which take up space.
-Designing such power systems is not terribly straightforward, either – sometimes paralleling is the easier, quicker option.
-Also, using two smaller DC-DCs in place of one big one will spread the heat dissipated across a larger area on the PCB, helping reliability.
+Designing such power systems is not straightforward either – sometimes paralleling is the more accessible, quicker option.
+Also, using two smaller DC-DCs instead of one big one will spread the heat dissipated across a larger area on the PCB, helping reliability.

 For parallel DC-DC converters operating in redundant configurations, if one module fails, the others must increase their output to compensate.
-If the modules are loaded unequally and the one providing most of the current fails, its partner must quickly increase its load from minimal to maximum to compensate, which causes undesirable transients and a temporary drop in the output.
-Sharing the load equally minimises the dynamic response required from each converter, which results in less disruption to the output.
+If the modules are loaded unequally and the one providing most of the current fails, its partner must quickly increase its load from minimal to the maximum to compensate, which causes undesirable transients and a temporary drop in the output.
+Sharing the load equally minimises the dynamic response required from each converter, resulting in less output disruption.

 There are several commonly used techniques for load sharing in parallel DC-DC systems.
 One of the most common techniques senses the output current from each converter and compares it to the average, using current sense resistors, sensing amplifiers and a summing amplifier.
-When necessary, the converters’ outputs are adjusted using trim or sense pins.
-Another popular method, the droop-share method, reduces the output voltage as a function of load current if one converter is producing more current than another.
+The converters’ outputs are adjusted using trim or sense pins when necessary.
+Another popular method, the droop-share method, reduces the output voltage as a function of load current if one converter produces more current than another.
 Power supplies such as Murata’s DBQ series and Ericsson’s PKM4817LNH module use the droop method to allow them to be operated in parallel.

 A master/slave setup may be implemented using one intelligent module as the master, which controls the outputs of the other DC-DC converters.
 Other techniques, such as analogue current sharing, use only intelligent modules and actively adjust the output voltage of each supply.